feathersjs/feathers/docs/api/errors.md

 <BlockQuote type="tip">

-All of the Feathers plugins will automatically emit the appropriate Feathers errors for you.
+All of the Feathers core modules and most plugins and database adapters automatically emit the appropriate Feathers errors for you.
 For example, most of the database adapters will already send `Conflict` or `Unprocessable` errors on validation errors.

 </BlockQuote>